U.S. mutual funds hit investors with big capital gains

 U.S. mutual funds are disclosing some whopper capital gains distributions, anywhere from 6 percent to 60 percent of net asset value, underscoring stock market success and a potential year-end tax headache for investors.
 The year-end distributions are among the largest seen since the start of the financial crisis in 2008, according to U.S. regulatory filings.

-“In many respects, it’s a good news story,” said Joel Dickson, a senior investment strategist at Vanguard Group.

-The capital gains reflect stock mutual funds taking profits from selling securities in their portfolios, exceeding losses from previous years.
-Meanwhile, Dickson said capital gains distributions from bond funds are actually down a bit in 2013.

-Fidelity’s $16 billion Magellan Fund plans to distribute capital gains of $5.52 a share in 2013.
+Fidelity’s $16 billion Magellan Fund, for example, plans to distribute capital gains of $5.52 a share in 2013.
 That is up from just 2 cents a share in 2012, according to fund disclosures.
 So far in 2013, the fund is up 32 percent.

 Boston-based Fidelity, the No. 2 U.S. mutual fund company, said it is difficult to broadly characterize distributions from funds.
 But many Fidelity stock funds will distribute gains to investors this year, Fidelity spokesman Charlie Keller said.